Active Ingredient Prescribing is coming: here’s what you need to know

 There is the potential for confusion, especially for patients who may only be familiar with the brand name of their medication.

-Some patients may feel loyal to their particular brand and be anxious about changing or using a generic branded medication.
+Some patients may feel loyal to their particular brand and be anxious about changing or using an alternative brand.
 It’s important that patients are made aware they don’t have to change, they can still request their particular brand when they go to their pharmacist or doctor.
 Likewise, doctors are still able to tick a ‘do not substitute’ box in their software if they wish to prescribe a specific brand of medication.